Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/OpenSource.md

 >![[Pasted image 20250226172348.png]]
 >![[Pasted image 20250226175135.png]]

-- so the final code:
+- so the final code is this:
 ```python
 import hashlib
 from itertools import chain